Current MEG Announcements

 MEG Scholar-in-Training Awards 2017

 We congratulate the 2017 MEG-Scholar-in-Training Awardees, Drs.
-Yin Cao; Ben Kinnersley; and Lang Wu, on their accomplishment.
-Plan to attend their presentations at the AACR Annual Meeting 2017 and support these early-career researchers.
-We look forward to seeing you there!
+Yin Cao; Ben Kinnersley; and Lang Wu, on their accomplishment and their successful presentations at the AACR Annual Meeting 2017.
+MEG membership dues support these awards for early-career researchers.

 Request for Proposals for Genome-Wide Investigation of Late-Effects using the Childhood Cancer Survivor Study (CCSS) Cohort